MatheusJCastro/meafs/README.md

 export PATH="${PATH}:/home/USER/.local/bin/"
 ```

-For some Linux distributions and Python installations, the locale of the executables can slightly change.
-If this does not work out, you can try differents paths such as `/usr/local/bin` and others.
+For some Linux distributions and Python installations, the location of the executables can slightly change.
+If this does not work out, you can try different paths such as `/usr/local/bin` and others.

 #### Windows

-For Windows users, you need to open the menu and search for *path*, click in *Edit the system environment variables*, at the bottom right click in *Environment Variables...*, in the tab *System variables* (attention: not the *User variables for Username*), look for the variable *Path* and click on *Edit*.
-Add a new line with one of the followings (check the python location first):
+For Windows users, use the sames steps as in [Step-by-Step for Windows](<#step-by-step-for-windows-python--gcc>) for the path only, but now check if those lines are already there, if not, add them:

 ```bat
 C:\Users\Windows\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.11_qbz5n2kfra8p0\LocalCache\local-packages\Python311\Scripts